siddharthdivi/siddharthdivi.github.io/_posts/2018-07-24-flake-it-till-you-make-it.md

 <br/>

 :  **_3.
 DC Motor Closed Loop Speed Control System._**
-A closed loop speed control system built for a DC Motor using a P controller, in Arduino, with inbuilt PID Library, with the justification of the constants used as well, coupled with a report.
+A closed loop speed control system built for a DC Motor using a P controller, in Arduino, with using the concept of PID controller, with the justification of the constants used as well, coupled with a report.
 [Link][ref3]
 <br/>